-I tend to agree with that sentiment, as did those combat handgun forefathers like the late Col Jeff Cooper, and Thunder Ranch’s Clint Smith.
-While I would highly recommend looking them up on YouTube (be aware language especially with Clint), it does leave the question, is the 45ACP starting to become obsolete?
+I tend to agree with that sentiment, as did those combat handgun forefathers like the late Col Jeff Cooper and Thunder Ranch’s Clint Smith.
+While I would highly recommend looking them up on YouTube (be aware of language, especially with Clint), it does leave the question, is the 45ACP starting to become obsolete?

 Calibers change in popularity

-While I am not a fan of changing things for the sake of change, there have been major improvements since its inception that make its competitor round like the 9mm Luger, 40 S&W and the 10mm that may make them more effective to the tasks at hand.
+While I am not a fan of changing things for the sake of change, there have been major improvements since its inception that make its competitor rounds like the 9mm Luger, 40 S&W, and the 10mm which may make them more effective to the tasks at hand.

 More guns are made in 9mm than any other caliber